-Some eagle-eyed, long-time readers might notice that I added some credit card loans and they are right (please see RCBC Loan 3 and BPI Loan 5).
+Some eagle-eyed, long-time readers might notice that I added some credit card loans and they would be right (please see RCBC Loan 3 and BPI Loan 5).
 I really thought long and hard about taking out more credit card loans, but the alternatives were selling stocks at a loss; cashing out some of my VUL profits from my insurance policy; and taking out a personal loan from relatives.
 The first two weren’t attractive because I’ve sold enough stocks as it is and my VUL profits aren’t that high yet.
 The third option embarrassed me a bit because I try to keep my family out of my finances.
 I’m the one they turn to for financial help and not the other way around.
 So yeah, it was mostly pride.

 The credit card loans were fast and easy to obtain but BPI’s interest rate was higher this time around, at 15% compared to the previous 12% rate when I took out the other credit card loans.
 Apparently, BPI’s rates fluctuate.

 It’s nice to see that most of my non-mortgage debts will be paid off by the first quarter of next year.
 Talk about getting a load off my back.

 I will always remember 2017 as the year I give birth to my second son and the year I cleaned up after 2016.
 I pray that 2018 will be less about cleaning up and more about building up.